 But some of these players went on to bigger and better things—actors, musicians, comedians, famous chefs, key White House staff members, even time travelers—and became even more famous than if they’d continued playing soccer.
 Here are 10 former players who made a far bigger impact off the field than they ever did on it.

-Before The Daily Show, before The Jon Stewart Show, even before Half Baked, Stewart played soccer at The College of William and Mary in Virginia.
+, Stewart played soccer at The College of William and Mary in Virginia.
 Considering they were—and still are—a Division 1 school in several sports, including soccer, Stewart must have had some pretty decent chops on the pitch.
 However, Stewart himself summed up his time at William and Mary thusly, “My college career was waking up late, memorizing someone else’s notes, doing bong hits, and going to soccer practice.”

 Stewart does remember, where he played though.
 When, in an online Q&A with a fan club, he was asked what position he played, Stewart said, “I was known as the little guy by the sideline, otherwise known as wing.”

 He graduated in 1984 with a degree in psychology and later coached soccer at Gloucester High School.
 In 2006 he was made an honorary All American by the National Soccer Coaches of Association of America.

 Nowadays the celebrity chef makes a career out of yelling at people on Hell’s Kitchen and its various iterations, but before that he was a fine footballer.
 Raised in Stratford-upon-Avon, England, he played county football for Warwickshire U-14s (which is a bit like being all- state in the US) and later had a trial with Glasgow Rangers.